yale-cpsc-113/cpsc113-client-side-chat-activity/README.md

 ## Caveats

-Astute observers will notice that this is an inelegant manner of achieving chat and that could have instead used websockets and good MVC structure in the client.
+Astute observers will notice that this is an inelegant manner of achieving chat and that we could have instead used websockets and good MVC structure in the client.
 We did not for pedagodigical motivations.